Charleston Roof Help

 Gritty material near downspout splash areas

-Dark or inconsistently colored patches visible on shingles
+Dark or inconsistently colored shingle patches

 Free Inspection Request